ParimalTank/ParimalTank/README.md

 - 🌍  I'm based in India
 - 🖥️  See my portfolio at [My Portfolio](http://parimaltank.tk/).
-- 📧  Contact Us :- parimaltank.in@gmail.com
+- 📧  Reach out me :- parimaltank.in@gmail.com

 ## Web Developer ( 🎯A passionate Fullstack Web Developer from India )